Phileosopher/toolbox/README.md

 I'm convinced this toolbox is a critical part of [my life's purpose](https://stucky.tech/tech/purpose/).
 Extra [information management](https://notageni.us/information/) tools are necessary to more deeply stay [effective](https://gainedin.site/results/) in the Over-Information Age.

+Even if the tools are no longer valid, I'm convinced someone will build a replacement.
+Please feel free to PR or notify any updates.

 ## Convention

 Since I'm building this for myself and the people who read my essays, all of the tools are grouped by essays I've drafted:

-1. The initials are a reference to [one of my essay pages](https://stucky.tech/creations/), separated by an underscore.
+A. The initials are a reference to [one of my essay pages](https://stucky.tech/creations/), separated by an underscore.

-2. The lowercase reference is the URL slug.
+B. The lowercase reference is the URL slug.
 - e.g., AL_memory becomes https://adequate.life/memory.

-3. Additional parenthesis if the slug doesn't give enough context.
+C. Additional parenthesis if the slug doesn't give enough context.
 - e.g., AL_success-4(Productivity) is https://adequate.life/success-4, but the slug needed clarification.

-4. When it applies to multiple domains, I combine them in the file name.
+D. When it applies to multiple domains, I combine them in the file name.
 - e.g., AL_writing+TT_fast(Text Automation) refers to _both_ writing and using computers quickly.

+E. For brevity's sake, I constrain it to 2 essays max.
+- e.g., The widely popular VLC media player fits into NAG_information and TT_speakers-mic with plugins that make it TT_torrent, TT_os, and TT_social-media, but I'll just put it under NAG_information and roll up the rest of the red string for later.

 ## Omissions